collective/collective.recipe.backup/README.rst

 ``gzip_blob``
     Backwards compatibility alias for ``archive_blob`` option.

+``incremental_blobs``
+    New in version 4.0.
+Default is false.
+    When switched on, it will use the ``--listed-incremental`` option of ``tar``.
+    Note: this only works with the GNU version of ``tar``.
+    It will create a metadata or `snapshot file <https://www.gnu.org/software/tar/manual/html_node/Incremental-Dumps.html>`_ so that a second call to the backup script will create a second tarball with only the differences.
+    For some reason, all directories always end up in the second tarball, even when there are no changes; this may depend on the used file system.
+    This option is ignored when the ``archive_blob`` option is false.
+    This option *requires* the ``blob_timestamps`` option to be true, because it needs the tarball names to be stable, instead of getting rotated.
+    If you have explicitly set ``blob_timestamps`` to false, buildout will exit with an error.

 ``keep``
     Number of full backups to keep.
 Defaults to ``2``, which means that the current and the previous full backup are kept.
 Older backups are removed,